 2. What does Twitter unroll mean?

-It means turning a thread into a readable page instead of viewing it tweet by tweet.
+It means using tools to unroll Twitter threads into a readable page instead of opening each tweet individually.

 3. Can I unroll Twitter Threads without logging in?